dotnet/docs/docs/core/compatibility/interop/5.0/casting-rcw-to-inspectable-interface-throws-exception.md

 ## Change description

-In .NET versions prior to .NET 5 preview 6, casting an RCW to an interface marked as <xref:System.Runtime.InteropServices.ComInterfaceType.InterfaceIsIInspectable> works as expected.
-In .NET 5 previews 6-8 and RC1, you can successfully cast an RCW to an <xref:System.Runtime.InteropServices.ComInterfaceType.InterfaceIsIInspectable> interface.
-However, you might get access violations when you execute methods on the interface, because the underlying support in the runtime [was removed in .NET 5 preview 6](built-in-support-for-winrt-removed.md).
+In .NET versions prior to .NET 5 Preview 6, casting an RCW to an interface marked as <xref:System.Runtime.InteropServices.ComInterfaceType.InterfaceIsIInspectable> works as expected.
+In .NET 5 Previews 6-8 and RC1, you can successfully cast an RCW to an <xref:System.Runtime.InteropServices.ComInterfaceType.InterfaceIsIInspectable> interface.
+However, you might get access violations when you execute methods on the interface, because the underlying support in the runtime [was removed in .NET 5 Preview 6](built-in-support-for-winrt-removed.md).

 In .NET 5 RC2 and later versions, casting an RCW to an interface marked as <xref:System.Runtime.InteropServices.ComInterfaceType.InterfaceIsIInspectable> throws a <xref:System.PlatformNotSupportedException> at cast time.